 Candidates for the Certifying Examination must practice within the boundaries indicated in the Definition of an Obstetrician-Gynecologist.
 The Definition can be found on the ABOG website under "Policies."

 III.
 CANDIDATE BOARD STATUS

-All applicants for the Basic Certifying Examination must have achieved "Active Candidate" status by passing the Basic Qualifying Examination.
+All applicants for the Certifying Examination must have achieved "Active Candidate" status by passing the Qualifying Examination.
+Please see the Specialty Qualifying Examination Bulletin for any questions.

 IV.
 DURATION OF CERTIFICATE VALIDITY